er5995/music-rec/README.md

 The app makes it clear that recommendations are AI-generated.
 Users should know what kind of system they are interacting with.

 **Output boundaries**
-Claude is not used here as a general-purpose assistant.
+The model is not used here as a general-purpose assistant.
 It is scoped to a single job: interpret user input and return structured music recommendations.
 Keeping the model tightly constrained is both a product decision and a responsible AI decision.

 ## What I'd change if this were a real product

 **Latency**
 Right now, every request pays the full cost of two sequential API calls.
-In production, I'd cluster and cache common moods like "focus" or "hype" and reserve Claude for genuinely novel or ambiguous input.
+In production, I'd cluster and cache common moods like "focus" or "hype" and reserve Anthropic API access is required.
+Spotify is optional: the app still generates AI-powered music recommendations without it.
+With valid Spotify credentials and the necessary account access, the app can enrich results with album art, links, and available previews or playback features. for genuinely novel or ambiguous input.

 **Cost**
-At any real volume, calling Claude for the same mood patterns over and over would be wasteful.
-I'd add a lightweight classifier or routing layer in front of the LLM so common inputs could map to cached recommendations, while Claude handles the long tail.
+At any real volume, calling the model for the same mood patterns over and over would be wasteful.
+I’d add a lightweight classification or routing layer in front of it so common inputs could map to cached recommendations, while the model handles the long tail.

 **Observability**
 There is currently no real measurement layer around recommendation quality or system health.
 In production, I'd want end-to-end tracing and metrics such as parse success rate, Spotify match rate, preview availability, click-through, and downstream engagement.